-The report came in response to the mass shooting last month in El Paso and was created after several meetings between Abbott’s Texas Safety Commission and community leaders, law enforcement officials and survivors of mass shootings among other groups.
+The report came in response to the mass shooting with AR-15 Rifles last month in El Paso and was created after several meetings between Abbott’s Texas Safety Commission and community leaders, law enforcement officials and survivors of mass shootings among other groups.

 The group studied the outbreak of recent mass shootings in Texas and developed policy strategies to prevent future tragedies.

 Abbott said the real solution will go beyond “what is outlined” in the report and will take all Texans to move forward.